The Doctor Shopper

 While the current healthcare system has improved in its willingness to provide consumers with information about doctors, up until now doctor performance has been difficult to measure reliably.
 The uncertainty about quality has resulted in the best doctors being insufficiently rewarded.
 Because most health plans reimburse providers at "reasonable and customary" rates, which have little to do with the quality of care delivered, prices do not vary substantially among doctors for a given procedure.

-To comprehend the market dynamics created by RE·MEDI, consider what would happen if both Dr. Thurgood, with his exceptional credentials, and the lesser-qualified Dr. Williams charged the same prices.
-Dr. Thurgood's waiting room would overflow with patients, while Dr. Williams' would be nearly empty.
-To reduce his patient load, Dr. Thurgood would raise his prices, while Dr. Williams would be forced to lower her prices to increase her practice.
+To comprehend the market dynamics created by RE·MEDI, consider what would happen if both Dr. Saenz, with his exceptional credentials, and the lesser-qualified Dr. Williams charged the same prices.
+Dr. Saenz's waiting room would overflow with patients, while Dr. Williams' would be nearly empty.
+To reduce his patient load, Dr. Saenz would raise his prices, while Dr. Williams would be forced to lower her prices to increase her practice.

 The dynamics of this marketplace will have significant ripple effects.
 Falling prices will put doctors' profits under considerable pressure.
 As a result, doctors will look more aggressively for ways to reduce their costs.
 One way is to pressure the hospitals they are affiliated with to reduce their costs, since hospital prices are shown explicitly in The Doctor Shopper.
 For example, hospitals with excess bed capacity will find themselves less competitive if they try to recover the cost of maintaining this capacity, compared with hospitals that have no excess capacity or that do not charge for it.
 This is because excess bed-capacity does not add to healthcare quality, so patients will not be willing to pay for it, and as long as hospitals must compete, RE·MEDI patients will remain unwilling to pay for it.